 Schedules will not be changed for the following reasons:

-- To have classes with friends.
+- To have classes or lunch with friends.

 - Changing the schedule results in one or more courses being overcrowded.